neubot/neubot/doc/FAQ.rst

 6. Data questions
 -----------------

 6.1.
-Where are data published?
+Where is data published?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Data is automatically harvested and published by Measurement Lab, as